Last updated on June 17th, 2017

 For your background images you can use your own photos and images or those downloaded from one of the free photo sites.
 My favorite is Pixabay because it has the largest selection and there’s no need to add a reference to the image creator*.
 Using an attribution free site like this avoids you breaching copyright.

 There are also plenty of online sites providing lists of quotes, sayings and jokes.
 Popular categories include motivational and inspirational quotes, love quotes, funny quotes, sayings and comments.

 Online Image Tools To Make Free Picture Quotes

 Here I review a range of options that I have tried out for you.

 Each one allows you to upload your own background images, or create an image from scratch, using background colors and various effects, and to add text.
 You can re-size your images to suit the program you are uploading them to.
 These applications do vary in the number and type of features, and ease of use, but for simply adding text to an image none are too complicated.

 I have tried each of these photo editors myself as you can see by the example picture quotes I have included here.
 I have only included the easiest, quicker tools here as you do not need anything complex for this purpose.
-They are ordered by ease of use and the best features for your needs.

 The Quozio browser bookmarklet allows you to use text from any website.
 Drag the bookmarklet to your browser toolbar.
 When you are on a site and find text that you want to use text for an image quote, highlight the text, hit the Quozio bookmarklet button to copy your text into a Quozio pop up window.